polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 4. Select the Deployment options button and monitor until the application is deployed.

-5. On the **Overview** tab, click the URL of the web app.
+5. On the **Overview** tab, select the URL of the web app.
 This should automatically open another browser window tab displaying the web app.

 6. On the **contosofinanceadmin** portal, note that you have the option of viewing completed applications.